This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 - Check the potato tubers for any damage and rot.
 (Scars that have healed are ok.
 Potatoes going soft are not).

 - Place seed potatoes upright into egg boxes or seed trays.
 (Eyes facing up.
-Rose end which attached to the plant down).
+Rose end, which is attached to the plant down).

 - Place in a cool frost free room with plenty of light

-- Leave in this area until it is time for planting
+- Leave in this area until it is time to plant

-Sprouting potatoes in this fashion will not only preserve them over the months from delivery until planting, but it also gets them ready to grow much quicker as the sprouting phase is already complete.
+Sprouting potatoes in this fashion will preserve them over the months from delivery until planting, but it also gets them ready to grow much quicker as the sprouting phase is already complete.

 There is much discussion amongst gardeners on whether it is necessary to sprout potatoes at all.
-So much so you can read more about it in this article I wrote whether you need to grow potatoes.
+So much so you can read more about it in this article.
+I wrote about whether you need to grow potatoes.

 However, for this post, I will add that it does pay to sprout for 1st and 2nd earlier of determinate potatoes.
 But indeterminate or maincrop potatoes as the soil is much warmer when planting.